NuroMesh/helm-charts/charts/nurops-event-manager/README.md

 # NurOps Event Manager

-A Helm chart for deploying the Event Manager service, which acts as a webhook bridge for event management in Kubernetes clusters.
+A Helm chart for deploying the NurOps Event Manager service, which acts as a webhook bridge for event management in Kubernetes clusters.

 ## Overview

-The Event Manager service is designed to:
+The NurOps Event Manager service is designed to:
 - Receive webhook notifications from monitoring systems
 - Process and transform event data
 - Forward events to appropriate destinations